Last Updated on 5 months by mallorcaunderthesun

 Concerts right through the night in the city centre and in the days leading up to and even after Sant Sebastian.

-Usually, a week after, there is a major free concert in the city featuring a well-known artist.
-This year was the turn of Catalyna star Antonio Font.
+Usually, a week after, there is a major free concert in the city featuring a well-known Spanish artist.

 When is The Correfoc, Palma de Mallorca?